PERFORMANCE IN VARIOUS ENVIRONMENTS

 There are many different hot dip galvanized coatings available in Australia.
 The commonly available products and their relative performance in various environments are shown.
 It is important to recognise that the durability of all galvanized coatings is generally directly proportional to the coating thickness, which is defined in each manufacturing Standard.

-After-fabrication hot dip galvanizing manufactured to AS/NZS 4680 produces the maximum thickness possible relative to steel thickness, which means it will always provide a longer life to first maintenance than any other hot dip galvanized coating.
-This contrasts with continuously or specialised coated products, which are produced by different processes.
-For continuous coated products, the zinc thickness is accurately controlled, regardless of steel thickness, so that it remains smooth and ductile to allow for later cold forming and for varying manufacturing and end usage and therefore the corrosion protection is necessarily less because of the lower zinc thickness.
+After-fabrication hot dip galvanizing manufactured to AS/NZS 4680 (batch HDG) produces the maximum thickness possible relative to steel thickness, which means it will always provide a longer life to first maintenance than any other hot dip galvanized coating.
+This contrasts with continuously or specialised coated HDG products, which are produced by different processes.
+For continuous coated HDG products, the zinc thickness is accurately controlled, regardless of steel thickness, so that it remains smooth and ductile to allow for later cold forming and for varying manufacturing and end usage and therefore the corrosion protection is necessarily less because of the lower zinc thickness.

 Estimated life to first maintenance for commonly available hot dip galvanized products